 For many medical molders, the cost of revalidation prevents them from moving molds between presses.
-The result is high costs and inefficiencies in press utilization.
-In this presentation, we will present strategies for dramatically reducing revalidation costs using Universal Setup Sheets and in-cavity data.
-These techniques are being used successfully by highly respected device manufacturers and custom molders.
+The result is high costs and inefficiencies in press use.
+This article will present strategies for dramatically reducing revalidation costs using universal setup sheets and in-cavity data.
+These techniques are used successfully by highly respected medical device manufacturers and custom molders.